silvacms/documentation/source/silva/buildout/troubleshooting.rst

 use LDAP in Python.

 Since you are installing the Python extension from the source, you need to install the development headers of that software.

-In those cases, they might be provided with package names like ``libsoftware-dev``, ``software-dev`` or ``software-devel``.
-Refer to the documentation of your system to find them.
+Development header can have names such as ``libsoftware-dev``, ``software-dev`` or ``software-devel``.

-If you don't install them you will get an error like:
+If you don't required development header packages install you will get an error like the following:

 .. code-block:: sh